2006–07 Minnesota Wild season

 This 2006–07 Minnesota Wild season began on October 5, 2006.
 It was the Wild's seventh season in the National Hockey League (NHL).

 Regular season

 Excluding seven shootout goals allowed, the Wild finished the regular season with just 184 goals allowed, the fewest in the NHL.

 Season standings

 Here is how the Wild did in the standings in 2006–07.

+Playoffs

+The Minnesota Wild ended the 2006–07 regular season as the Western Conference's seventh seed.